Please follow the orders and recommendations of health officials to help stop the spread of COVID-19.

 The federal Centers for Disease Control and Prevention (CDC) provides information about booster shots of the COVID-19 vaccine.

-Every household in the U.S. is eligible to receive a free 4-pack of at-home COVID-19 tests.
+Every household in the U.S. is eligible to receive free at-home COVID-19 tests.
 Order through this federal website.

 South Fayette Township and other Allegheny County residents can report positive results from home tests to the Allegheny County Health Department.

 After submission, individuals will automatically receive a link to current isolation and quarantine guidance.

 Pennsylvania's free mobile app, COVID Alert PA, is available for download from the App Store and Google Play.

 The app uses Bluetooth technology to notify you if you've been in contact with someone who has tested positive for COVID-19.